Q1.Does Berlitz sponsor visas?

 Q4.How long does the visa application process take from application to receipt?

-The process varies by applicant, area, and time of year but in general the minimum is one month.
+The process varies by applicant, area, and time of year but in general the minimum is two months.

-Q1.I don't speak Japanese; can I still live and work in Japan?
+Q1.I do not speak Japanese; can I still live and work in Japan?